mmaitland300/sofware_building_tutorial/README.md

     except Exception as e:
         pytest.fail(f"FileManagerView initialization failed: {e}")
 ```
 Notes on Smoke Test:

-GUI testing is complex.
+* GUI testing is complex.
 This smoke test is basic.
-It requires a display environment (like your desktop).
-On headless CI servers, you might need xvfb (X Virtual Framebuffer).
+* It requires a display environment (like your desktop).
+* On headless CI servers, you might need `xvfb` (X Virtual Framebuffer).
-We skip the test if Tkinter fails to initialize (e.g., no display).
+* We skip the test if Tkinter fails to initialize (e.g., no display).
-We monkeypatch mainloop and quit to prevent the test from blocking or exiting unexpectedly.
+* We monkeypatch `mainloop` and `quit` to prevent the test from blocking or exiting unexpectedly.
-We mock the FileController used by the View during init to avoid needing the real service/filesystem, focusing only on UI component creation.
+* We mock the `FileController` used by the View during init to avoid needing the real service/filesystem, focusing only on UI component creation.
+* **Crucially, this smoke test only verifies that the `FileManagerView` class can be instantiated without immediate errors and that key widget attributes are created.
+It does *not* test if the widgets are laid out correctly, if they are visually accurate, or if they respond correctly to user interactions (like button clicks or text input).
+Verifying actual GUI behavior typically requires more advanced tools or techniques (like dedicated GUI testing frameworks or visual regression testing), which are beyond the scope of this introductory tutorial.**

 ### 7.4 Running the Tests
 Open Terminal: Navigate to your project root (FileManagerProject).
 Activate Environment: source venv/bin/activate